rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ...
 ```

-`patchMergeKey` is defined for lists that support a merge patch operation.
+`patchMergeKey` is defined for lists that support a merge operation.
 It is defined through go struct tags.
 Different list properties can have different `patchMergeKey`.
 For example, for list of containers in podTemplate, [`patchMergeKey` is "name"](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L2869); whereas for list of ports in the Service spec, [`patchMergeKey` is "port"](https://github.com/kubernetes/api/blob/master/core/v1/types.go#L3875).

 Here are all properties that are lists where the controller sets defaults: